janet-dev/code-culture-club/README.md

 Digital Culture Magazine
 <br><br>
-Ana, Janet, Kemer and Niamh - we are coders who have formed the 'code culture club' for our team project.
+Ana, Janet, Kemer and Niamh - we are coders who have formed the 'code culture club'.
 <br><br>
 'code culture club' is a monthly online publication showcasing lesser known aspects of international culture.
 We will be writing about local talent, cuisine, travel and life.